Greenery Wreath Design 101

-I am excited to share with you another post from my Holiday Series of projects and workshops.
+I am excited to share with you another post from my handmade holiday projects and workshops.
 This weekend, I explored wreath making at Rolling Greens nursery.
-In my mind, wreath making is a lot like sculpting.
+In my mind, wreath-making is a lot like sculpting.
 I pictured myself arranging the branches, thinking about texture and how best to use color and how to group branches.
 In actuality, it was a bit like I had imagined and more challenging and fun too!

 This is how the base of the wreath looked when everyone began their creation.

 One thing that surprised me is that planning and "vision" go a long way.
 When I arrived at the workshop, I did not have any one idea in mind, other than wanting to do something minimal and fresh.